beichen100/AutoDroid-0shot/README.md

 ## How to use

-1. Make sure you have:
+1. Prepare:

-    + `.apk` file path of the app you want to analyze.
+    + An app to use.
+Download the `.apk` file to your host machine.
     + A device or an emulator connected to your host machine via `adb`.

 2. Start DroidBot: